JoshuaBones/duelingnexus-deck-exporter/README.md

 * YDKe pasting

 ### What scripts are injected
-For a complete list of injected scripts, please see "web_accessible_resources" in manifest.json and the injectScript() calls in content.js.
+For a complete list of injected scripts, please see "web_accessible_resources" and any mention of content.js in manifest.json and the injectScript() calls in content.js.

 ## Licensing